Casino Gambling in Alabama

 Most people don't associate legal online casino gambling or land-based gambling with the state of Alabama.
 In fact, if you want to gamble, you need to travel out of state to do so (or hit one of the Indian casinos scattered throughout the state that offer gambling legally).
 Alabama doesn't have a state lottery, nor do they have table games, sports gambling sites, or poker rooms within state borders.

 The state tends to be pretty anti-gambling.
 But even with their harsh stance, there is a silver lining.
-If you want to gamble online from Alabama, it's perfectly easy to do so.
+If you want to gamble online from Alabama, it's perfectly easy to do so, whether you're playing from Birmingham, Montgomery or Mobile.
 Read on for the whole story on land-based and online casino Alabama gambling.

 Looking to gamble online?
 Click here to skip to the top Alabama Casinos.